 Find an incline that is suitable for your dog to walk up and down.
 While on your daily walks, slowly walk your dog up and down this incline.
 Begin with about 5 minutes of hill work and slowly increase to 10 minutes after a few days.
-Hills are great for strengthening the muscles around the hip.
+Hills are great for the quadriceps and hamstrings, which help support the knees.